Zatvobor/couch_normalizer/README.md

         end
       end

-All you need to do, just to submit a POST request:
+In short, a `CouchNormalizer.Registry.acquire/2` accepts scenario `title` and `callback` function (db, _doc_id, _rev, body) which will be applied for each document inside your `CouchDB` in context of particular `db`.
+If `callback` function returns `{:update, body}` statement then `body` should be stored into particular `db` as is.
+Actually, you can use your own code inside this function and do anything with passed context as you need it.

+So, send a POST `/db/_normalize` request which starts the normalization process:

     curl -v -XPOST -H"Content-Type: application/json" http://127.0.0.1:5984/db/_normalize
     => {"ok":"Normalization process has been started (<0.174.0>)."}

-As a result, a `Couch Normalizer` starts internal iterator for `db` database and tries to apply each document to `1-example-scenario` scenario.

-In short, `CouchNormalizer.Registry.acquire/2` accepts scenario `title` and `callback` function which will be applied for each document inside your CouchDB.
-Whether `callback` returns `{:update, body}`, then `Couch Normalizer` will update this document immediately.

-Each normalized document has a special `rev_history_` field which contains recent normalization info:
+Each normalized (updated through scenario) document has a special `rev_history_` field which contains:

       "rev_history_" => {"title" => "1-example-scenario", "normpos" => 1}

-Actually, `normpos` is a anchor and means that some document meets some scenario.
-So, for further normalization only 'user' documents without `"normpos" => 1` will be processed and updated.
+Actually, `normpos` is an anchor which means that particular document already passed through '1-example-scenario' scenario.

-All further migrations should be called as `2-...`, `3-...`.
-In case when `Couch Normalizer` processes a document which hasn't yet a `normpos`, then processing engine will try to apply a document form the `1-...` to `X-...`.
+Fast facts are:

+* all normalization scenarios should be named as `2-...`, `3-...` (where prefix treats as a 'normpos');
+* a document which already has `"normpos"=>1` parameter should not be applied for "1-example-scenario" again;
+* a document which already has `"normpos"=>1` parameter will be applied _just only_ for "2-..", "3-.." scenarios once;
+* a document should be updated when `callback` function returned _just only_ `{:update, body}` statement;

 Check more advanced examples: